You have an admission decision, now what?

 Q: Why is the 'Accepting my Offer of Admission' still showing on my Task list in CalCentral?

-A: If you are still seeing a task to accept your offer of admission, it means you have not gone through all of the steps to complete the process.
-The final action to complete this process is submitting your $250 deposit.
+A: If you still see a task prompting you to accept your offer of admission, it means you haven’t completed all the required steps.
+The final step is submitting your $250 deposit.

 Q: Why do I see other charges when I try to pay my Admissions Deposit?

-A: If you are enrolled in Berkeley's non-degree summer program you may see your tuition charges when you are accepting your offer of admission.
+A: If you are enrolled in Berkeley's non-degree summer program, you may see your tuition charges when you are accepting your offer of admission.
 Don't worry!
 You can pay your deposit now and your other charges later.
-Click Pay next to your account balance.
-Then, delete the charge you aren't ready to pay, leaving the $250 Admissions Deposit Item on the list and click "check out".
+Click ‘pay’ next to your account balance.
+Then, delete the charge you aren't ready to pay, leaving the $250 admission deposit item on the list and click ‘check out’.

 Q: What is a Statement of Intent to Register (SIR)?